qt37t247/WGS-HPC-NUS/README.md

 Single-ended reads should be "bbrenamed" before proceeding to the alignment procedure.

 ## Index reference genome with bwa, samtools and picard

 Example file: reference_index.sh

+Upload the reference genome file to the working directory (unzip if the file is compressed).

 ## Generate alignments with bwa and samtools

 Example file: align.sh

 ## Mark duplicates and build bam index with picard

 Example file: picard.sh

 ## Variants calling (SNPs and indels) with GATK4

 Example file: gatk_HC.sh

 ## Alternative variants calling with GATK3 and ANGSD

 Example file: gatk_RA.sh

 ## Contact author